Torr Tampers and Espresso Accessories

 And that, ladies and gentlemen, wraps up our three part guide to the perfect espresso.
 If you’re a coffee lover, I can’t recommend enough learning how to make espresso, as the quality of what you can make at home is absolutely astonishing.
 You’ll drastically better the offerings of those put out by national coffee chains and match those of the country’s best independent coffee houses.
 It’s a learning experience, to be sure, but once you do it, you’ll never look at coffee the same way again.

 To learn more about Torr Tampers and accessories, you can head over to the cafekultur website for their full lineup of barista tools.
-If you’re located in the United States, you can also head over to the artazza website, the distributor of the Torr tampers here in the U.S. Lastly, you can check out my Torr tampers and accessories of choice in the gallery below.
+Lastly, you can check out my Torr tampers and accessories of choice in the gallery below.